-HTTP response headers have information including the date, size and type of file that the web server is sending back to the browser upon receiving an HTTP request.
+HTTP response headers have information including the date, size, and type of file the server is sending back to the browser upon receiving an HTTP request.

 All the headers received in HTTP response are available for analysis.

-For a secure communication, the TLS client and the server needs to agree on the cryptographic algorithms and keys that both use for secured connection.
+For secure communication, the TLS client and server need to agree on the cryptographic algorithms and keys that both use for secured connection.

-However, there are possible combinations of numerous choices and TLS allows only certain well-defined combinations of these choices, known as Cipher Suites.
+However, there are possible combinations of numerous choices.
+TLS allows only certain well-defined combinations of these choices, known as Cipher Suites.

-Discovery identifies all the cipher suites supported by server and classify them into Insecure, Weak, Secure category based on industry best practices.
+Discovery identifies all the cipher suites supported by the server and classifies them into the Insecure, Weak, or Secure category, based on industry best practices.

 The “Secure” category comprises of recommended cipher suites which are safe to use.